Barbara A. Murphy

 Professional and Community Involvement

-• ITC Trial Lawyers Association: Past President; Member, Executive Committee
+• ITC Trial Lawyers Association: Former President; Member, Executive Committee

 • Federal Circuit Bar Association: Former Member, Board of Directors; Former Chair, International Trade Committee

-• District of Columbia Bar Association: Chair, Intellectual Property Subcommittee, International Community
+• District of Columbia Bar Association: Vice Chair, International Trade Subcommittee, International Community

 • Dartmouth Lawyers Association: Past President; Board Member